MPasara/movies/README.md

 # Base URL for TMDb images (poster, backdrop, etc.)
 TMDB_IMAGE_BASE_URL=https://image.tmdb.org/t/p
-2. Getting your TMDb API key
+Getting your TMDb API key
 Go to TMDb and log in (or create an account).

 In your Profile / Account settings → API tab, request or view your API key.
 Once you get it, paste it under TMDB_API_KEY in .env.

-3. Generate the Envied code
+Generate the Envied code
 Run these commands in the project root:

 flutter clean
 flutter pub get
-dart run build_runner build --delete-conflicting-outputs This will generate the env.g.dart file based on your .env.
+dart run build_runner build --delete-conflicting-outputs This will generate the env.g.dart file based on your .env and all other .g files that need to be generated

-4. Run the app
+Run the app

 flutter run
 (If prompted, choose a device.)
 ```
- ### 2. ✨ Features
+## ✨ Features
 Popular Movies Page – Displays a paginated list of popular movies from TMDb.

 Infinite Scroll & Pull to Refresh – Browse endlessly with infinite scroll pagination, or refresh the list with pull to refresh.